11 Types of Saws That Make Each Job Easier

 Handsaws are the most common types of saws.
 They were invented hundreds of years ago to be used in carpentry and joinery.
 These saws have a long blade, mostly a thin metal strip and a wooden handle to enable better gripping.

 Usually, handsaws have two kinds of teeth: rip saw teeth and crosscut saw teeth.
-Also, they're used to make elegant designs on wooden objects by the very skillful, in combination with chisels and rotary tools.
+Also, they're used to make elegant designs on wooden objects by the very skillful, in combination with various types of chisels and rotary tools.

 If you want to make handmade and customized furniture pieces, you must go for these types of saws to do the heavy cuts.
 Pictured above is the classic style of handsaw, though others exist, which we'll get to now.